LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	The TableOutputName will be used to name any tabular file that is exported from this data layer during the search.
 The keywords ``%ref%``, ``%shortref%``, ``%subref%``and ``%sitename%`` are allowed.

 Columns
 	A comma-separated list of columns that should be included in the tabular data exported from this data layer during the search.
 The column names are case sensitive and should match the column names in the source layer.
-Distance and Radius columns may be included by adding the keywords 'Distance' and 'Radius'.
+Area, Distance and Radius columns may be included by adding the keywords 'Area', Distance' and 'Radius' (but note the remark about pre-existing area fields in the `IncludeArea`_ node).
 If results from any aggregate functions are to be included, they should follow the naming convention that ArcGIS employs for statistics fields, as follows:

 	- Column names are up to 10 characters long and are case sensitive.
 	- Statistics column names are made up of the statistic requested (e.g. COUNT, SUM, MEAN, FIRST, etc.), the underscore character (``_``), and the name of the column to which the statistic applies (e.g. ``COUNT_Year``).
 Names longer than 10 characters are abbreviated.